mavryk-network/LIGO/gitlab-pages/docs/language-basics/math-numbers-tez.md

   * Natural numbers are written as digits followed by the suffix `n`, like so: `12n`, `0n`, and the same restriction on zero as integers
     applies: `0n` is the only way to specify the natural zero.
-  * Tezos tokens can be specified using literals of three kinds:
+  * Mavryk tokens can be specified using literals of three kinds:
       * units of millionth of `mav`, using the suffix `mumav` after a natural literal, like `10000mumav` or `0mumav`;
       * units of `mav`, using the suffix `mv` or `mav`, like `3mv` or